 What is Stalking

-Stalking is prohibted under the Siena College Human Rights Policy.
+Stalking is prohibited under the Siena College Sexual Misconduct Policy.

-engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress.

 Common tactics offenders use to stalk are: